tumi8/openssl-pqc/README.md

 Example server start: `/opt/ossl3/bin/openssl s_server -cert rsa_srv.crt -key rsa_srv.key -www -tls1_3 -groups kyber768:frodo640shake`
 Example client start: `/opt/ossl3/bin/openssl s_client -groups frodo640shake`

+*Note:* For these demo commands to work, be sure to have all required OpenSSL providers active, at least 'oqsprovider' (for the OQS KEM algorithms) and 'default' (for the RSA certificate) provider.
+Do this by listing them as active in your `openssl.cnf` (in /opt/ossl3 if using the exact same build parameters as described in this README).

 ## Third-party integration

 As OpenSSL3 has not yet reached beta status, no further application integrations are available.